Joined September 2013

 Penn State College of Medicine's Systems Navigation Curriculum (SyNC) launched in August 2014 and combines a course in the science of health systems with an immersive experience as a patient navigator.
 The curriculum integrates core systems sciences such as health policy, high-value care and population and public health with 2 threads related to evidence-based medicine, along with teamwork and leadership training throughout 7 modules.

-This paper by authors from Penn State University College of Medicine and the AMA identifies way that medical students in current clinical roles can enhance value by performing detailed patient histories to identify social determinants of health and care barriers, providing evidence-based medicine contributions at the point-of-care, and undertaking health system research projects.
+This paper, "Identifying roles, barriers, and strategies to advance the value of undergraduate medical education to patient care and the health system," by authors from Penn State University College of Medicine and the AMA identifies way that medical students in current clinical roles can enhance value by performing detailed patient histories to identify social determinants of health and care barriers, providing evidence-based medicine contributions at the point-of-care, and undertaking health system research projects.

 2019 spring consortium meeting